 No action is required from you.
 The IRS will automatically deposit your stimulus check in the account where you receive monthly benefit payments.

 Expedite the process of submitting your banking information to the IRS by having your banking information, driver’s license or state-issued ID number, Identity Protection Personal Identification Number (if applicable), and Social Security number for your dependents handy.

 Whether the stimulus check has already hit your account or is en route, it’s never too soon to start brainstorming ways to put the funds to good use.
 A few viable suggestions:

-Consider using your stimulus check to start rebuilding credit.
-You can settle those pesky collection accounts that aren’t near the reporting timeline to get them out of your hair.
-It may not increase your credit score much, but you’ll be perceived as less risky in the eyes of creditors.
+Have you fallen behind on a bill because of financial hardship due to COVID-19?
+Consider using your second stimulus check to start rebuilding credit.
+You can pay off those pesky collection accounts that aren’t near the reporting timeline to get them out of your hair.
+It may not increase your credit score by much, but you’ll be perceived as less risky in the eyes of creditors.

 Or you can join a Credit Builder Plus membership from MoneyLion, and boost your credit rating with a Credit Builder Loan up to $1,000.
 You’ll only spend a small portion of your stimulus check and receive a part or all of the loan proceeds in your account right away.

 The remainder sits in an interest-earning Credit Reserve Account until you pay the loan off.
 Each time you make a payment, the positive activity is reported to the credit bureaus to help build your credit score.